-When parents choose our setting for their child, they will share information about themselves and their families.
+When parents choose our nursery for their child, they will share information about themselves and their families.
 This information is regarded as confidential.
-Parents have a right to be informed that we will see their consent to share information in most cases, as well as the kinds of circumstances when we may not seek their consent, or may override their refusal to give consent.
+Parents have a right to be informed that we will seek their consent to share information in most cases, as well as the kinds of circumstances when we may not seek their consent, or may override their refusal to give consent.
 We inform them as follows:

-- Our policies and procedures set out our responsibility regarding gaining consent to share information and when it may not be sought or overridden. - We may cover this verbally when the child starts. - Parents sign our Registration Form at registration to confirm that they understand this. - We ask parents to give written consent to share information about any additional needs their child may have, or to pass on child development summaries to the next provider/school. - We consider the following questions when we assess the need to share: - Is there a legitimate purpose to us sharing the information? - Does the information enable the person to be identified? - Is the information confidential? - If the information is confidential, do we have consent to share? - Is there a statutory duty or court order requiring us to share the information? - If consent is refused, or there are good reasons for us not to seek consent, is there sufficient public interest for us to share information? - If the decision is to share, are we sharing the right information in the right way? - Have we properly recorded our decision? - Consent must be informed that is the person giving consent needs to understand why information will be shared, what will be shared, who will see information, the purpose of sharing it and the implications for them of sharing that information. - Consent may be explicit, verbally but preferably in writing, or implicit, implied if the context is such that sharing information is an intrinsic part of our service or it has been explained and agreed at the outset. - We explain our Information Sharing Policy to parents.
+- Our policies and procedures set out our responsibility regarding gaining consent to share information and when it may not be sought or overridden. - We may cover this verbally when the child starts or include this in our prospectus or new parent pack. - Parents sign our registration form at registration to confirm that they understand this. - We ask parents to give written consent to share information about any additional needs their child may have, or to pass on child development summaries to the next provider/school. - We consider the following questions when we assess the need to share: - Is there a legitimate purpose to us sharing the information? - Does the information enable the person to be identified? - Is the information confidential? - If the information is confidential, do we have consent to share? - Is there a statutory duty or court order requiring us to share the information? - If consent is refused, or there are good reasons for us not to seek consent, is there sufficient public interest for us to share information? - If the decision is to share, are we sharing the right information in the right way? - Have we properly recorded our decision? - Consent must be freely given and informed that is the person giving consent needs to understand why information will be shared, what will be shared, who will see information, the purpose of sharing it and the implications for them of sharing that information as detailed in the Privacy Notice. - Consent may be explicit, verbally but preferably in writing, or implicit, implied if the context is such that sharing information is an intrinsic part of our service or it has been explained and agreed at the outset. - Consent can be withdrawn at any time. - We explain our Information sharing policy to parents.